openaccesstoimmigrants/EmpowerItaly/README.md

 2. The institution in general follows the current NUTS 2021 classification ([see here](https://ec.europa.eu/eurostat/web/nuts/background)) but the datasets relevant to our research follow mostly the used the NUTS2 classification and for this reason it is not accurate as it could be.

 3. The dataset presented in the institutional portal presented rounded numbers and had as unit of measurement thousands, which looks quite missleading since it's not accurate to round up a number of individuals.

-**NB: The following datasets taken into consideration are already part of a process of aggregration by ISTAT- meaning, they may represent rates, and they take into consideration the triple regional division of Nord, Sud and Centro.** <br>
-#### NUTS 1 Nomenclature

-The regional division belonging to NUTS level 1 do not correspond to administrative or purely geographical entities, but it is a subdivision only statistical and macroeconomic, despite being on the same NUTS level as the states of Germany or Wales, Scotland, Northern Ireland and regions of England in the United Kingdom.

-Sometimes you may find another type of division, i.e. Mezzogiorno englobing the islands, since is what seems to be the ISTAT standard.

 ## 5. Legal analysis (privacy, license, purpose, etc.)